matthewvarga/mario/README.md

 **_Note:_** I do not own any of the resources used for this, such as the sprites.

 ## Running
 To run the application, clone the repo and rename the folder from mario to "scroller" (I may resolve this issue someday, but am too lazy right now).
-Then run npm start from the scroller directory.
+Then run `npm start` from the scroller directory.
 This requires create-react-app to be installed.

 ## How it works
 ### Components
-This entire application can be built without using react / redux, and using vanilla javascript instead. however, as this is a hobby for fun and elarning, I figured it'd be fun to use.
+This entire application can be built without using react / redux, and using vanilla javascript instead.
+However, as this is a hobby for fun and learning, I figured it'd be fun to use.

 #### Scroller
 The scroller component is really the piece that puts everything together.
 It listens for game ticks and keyboard strokes, and updates players / npcs accordingly.